The Honors Program

 - Complete at least 30 hours of Global Experiences either on or off campus

-- Complete a Capstone in which students reflect on their global activities and their place in the interconnected world.
+- Complete a Capstone learning experience in which students reflect on their global activities and their place in the interconnected world.

 In addition, the Center for International Education plans, facilitates and supports international co-curricular learning activities and events both on and off campus.
 These events are posted on the College’s events calendar at fscj.edu/news-events/calendar.

 For additional information about these programs, please contact the Center for International Education at firstname.lastname@example.org or (904) 632-5096.

 Service-learning is a teaching and learning strategy that integrates meaningful community service with academic learning goals and critical reflection to enrich the student learning experience and teach civic responsibility.
 Service-learning is considered a high-impact educational practice by the American Association of Colleges and Universities.
 Service-learning engages students in the course materials, contributes to their personal and career development, promotes civic participation, and strengthens FSCJ’s relationship with our local community.
 Students who participate in service-learning gain skills in critical thinking, communication, and teamwork.

 The FSCJ Center for Civic Engagement advances the College’s strategic initiatives on service-learning and civic engagement.
 Civic engagement is a broader category that includes service-learning and refers to individual and collective actions that address issues of public concern.
 The Center for Civic Engagement supports events and initiatives that provide opportunities for the FSCJ community to be involved in improving the broader community.
 The Center for Civic Engagement is located at FSCJ’s Administrative Offices, 501 W. State Street (Room AO-204C).